armijnhemel/binaryanalysis-ng/doc/labels.md

 * corrupt :: file is corrupt
 * encrypted :: file is encrypted
 * partially unpacked :: file has been partially unpacked
-* unpacked :: this is a label for internal use
+* unpacked :: this is a label for internal use to flag that a file has already been unpacked, so it doesn't need further processing

 Generic categories: